This is Kristine Lowe's TypePad Profile.

 Oslo

 Blogger-Journalist writing about media, tech and all things digital.
-Also in charge of Norwegian Online News Association (NONA)
+Founder of Norwegian Online News Association (NONA).

 Interests: Travel, journalism, blogging, books, food & wine, dogs.
 Exploring new ideas, places, stories, technology, myths and realities.
 Figuring out what moves the world and what makes people tick.